EDUC 733 Instructional Systems Design

 Instructional Design Project: Part 6 — Developing the Instructional Materials Assignment

 In part 6 of the Instructional Design Project, the candidate will select, modify, and develop instructional materials that will be used for the instructional intervention.
 These materials must be designed for the appropriate delivery format.
-The candidate will include a cost-benefit analysis to validate the instructional choices he or she makes.
+The candidate will include a cost-benefit analysis to validate the instructional choices he/she makes.
 The candidate will also provide at least five (5) new references from literature articles and five at least (5) references from the textbook chapters assigned in the same module in order to complete the paper.
 The candidate will refer to the provided template on Canvas for a more detailed breakdown of assignment requirements.
 (CLO: D, E, F, G)

 Instructional Design Project: Part 7 — Designing the Assessments Assignment